-- The Company's accounts were tax-inspected and settled with respect to Tax since the beginning of activity till June 2017.
+- The Company's accounts were tax-inspected and settled with respect to Tax since the beginning of activity till June 2017. - Years from 01 July 2017 up to 30 June 2019 under inspection.

 (F) QNB ALAHLI Asset Management Egypt Company Position (subsidiary company):